MEGHA8SHAH/Gen_pseudo_words/README.md

 Phonological rules used by the project are :

->> [+fricitives +stops] -> [-voicing]
+>> [+fricatives +stops] -> [-voicing]

 >> [+vowel] -> [+voicing]

 Two phonological rules have been used to filter the psuedowords.
-The first rule makes every fricitives stops voiceless.
+The first rule makes every fricatives stops voiceless.
 The second rule voices every vowel.
+These two rules are coded together.

 special packages  to be downloaded: use `pip install phonolex` in terminal